facebookresearch/AnimatedDrawings/README.md

 ## Using Animated Drawings
 We provide some example top-level configuration files (or 'mvc_configs') to demonstrate how to run the rendering code.
-Scenes are created and rendered according to the parmaeters within the mvc_config.
+Scenes are created and rendered according to the parameters within the mvc_config.
 To see for yourself, run the following python commands from within the AnimatedDrawings root directory:

     from animated_drawings import render